Running A 5K With Kids

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Running a race can often be a strong motivator for many runners.
 It could be all you need to make you actually want to train, and get outside on a regular basis.
-Races are a bit different than regular running as there is a competition in them that you don't get when running on your own.
+Races are a bit different than regular running as there is a competition in them that you do not get when running on your own.

-Even if you’re not running a race to be competitive, it’s still a different feel as there are so many people there that are doing the same thing.
+Even if you are not running a race to be competitive, it’s still a different feel as there are so many people there that are doing the same thing.
 The camaraderie of it all will give you a different feeling as you start your run out.
 Once you get started running, it will feel a lot more of the same, but I’d still recommend giving it a try at least once.

 A few years back, my wife wanted to run a 5K - it would be her first actual race.
 At the time, we had only one child, but we had to figure out the logistics of how we were going to make it work.
 It came together nicely, but it did require a bit of planning.